StatusZer0/FoxReberSite/README.md

 and to hopefully receive help on it to make it better!

 feel free to contribute to the site, and to help me make it the best I can!

+btw here is the link to the site https://foxreber.indie.af